First, what is wolt

 Backround :

-Tami is hosting her family for a Friday dinner.
-She wants, among other things, to make a cake in honor of the occasion and decides to order through Wolt.
-Before paying, she carefully checks the list to ensure she hasn't forgotten anything.
+Tami is hosting her family for Friday dinner and wants to make a special cake for the occasion.
+She decides to order the ingredients through Wolt and carefully checks her shopping list before paying to ensure she hasn't forgotten anything.

-When the delivery arrives, she discovers that the type of heavy cream she needed for the cake has been substituted.
-Disheartened and angry, she contacts Wolt's customer service for a refund.
+When the delivery arrives, she discovers that the specific type of heavy cream she needed for the cake was substituted.
+Frustrated and disappointed, she contacts Wolt's customer service to request a refund.

 Motivation: